Skip to main content

 Crystallization parameters

-Consequently, the metastable region and the solubility curve can be determined via the speed of sound.
-The metastable region depends on the chemical composition of the solution and the cooling rate.
-The metastable region of any solution can be determined using the speed of sound as a function of temperature.
+Consequently, the metastable range and the solubility curve can be determined via the speed of sound.
+The metastable range depends on the chemical composition of the solution and the cooling rate.
+With the speed of sound as a function of temperature, the metastable range of any solution can be determined.

-Crystallization process in ammonium sulfate at a concentration of 42.6 wt%
+Crystallization process in ammonium sulfate at a concentration of 42.6 m%

 Degree of saturation

 The online measurement of the degree of saturation is based on the variable saturation concentrations at different temperatures.
-The following figure exemplarily shows the saturation behavior of an industrial crystallization process.
+The following figure exemplifies the saturation behavior of a large-scale crystallization process.

 The current concentration is determined by measuring the speed of sound and temperature.
-Additionally, the difference to saturation (degree of saturation) can be made available to the downstream process control if needed.
-With this information, it is possible to optimally adjust to the saturation curve via the process temperature.
+Furthermore, the difference to saturation (degree of saturation) can be made available to the downstream process control if needed.
+With this information, it is possible to optimally follow the saturation curve via the process temperature.
 This leads to time and energy savings.
-Even with concentration fluctuations in the initial solution, the process is reproducibly controlled.
+Even with concentration fluctuations in the starting solution, the process is reproducibly controlled.

 Spontaneous nucleation finally occurs on the nucleation line.
 The area between saturation and nucleation is referred to as the metastable (supersaturated) region.
 Supersaturation serves as an indicator for the perfect seeding time in controlled nucleation.